Erik Gjems-Onstad: In the resistance

-Decorations, comments
+Decorations

 In 1944 Gjems-Onstad was promoted to second lieutenant (fenrik).
 He was appointed Member of the Order of the British Empire in 1941, and decorated with the Haakon VII 70th Anniversary Medal in 1942, the St. Olav's Medal With Oak Branch in 1944, the Defence Medal, War Medal 1939–1945, 1939–1945 Star and the Norwegian Defence Medal in 1945 and the Norwegian War Cross with Sword in 1947.
 As such he was one of Norway's highest decorated war heroes.

 In 1947 he played himself in the documentary film Det grodde fram about the Norwegian resistance movement in Trondheim.

+Views

 Gjems-Onstad became critical of the "retracted regional leadership" of the Home Front (hjemmefronten) which he became aware of in late 1944.
 According to him, he and his fellow resistance members had not even heard of their existence.
 He sent a wire to London requesting that they should take over what remained of Milorg, rather than remaining passive during the occupation only to step forward as leaders of Milorg when the war was over.
 He became more critical when he became aware that they had started entering the administration in London and Stockholm, according to him without the necessary experience from practical fieldwork.
 He was shocked at the recklessness of one of them who arrived at one of their bases in Trondheim, concluding that they "obviously had no idea about how strong the infiltration really was in Trondheim, nor how we worked."
 The regional leadership that stepped forward after the war was according to Gjems-Onstad not identical with the actual leadership of Lark and Milorg during the war.

 Historians have noted that it was "very surprising" that Erling Gjone stepped forward as the leader of the Home Front in Trøndelag after the German capitulation.
 He had entered the administration in Stockholm in February 1945, but he had not been contacted whatsoever by Lark.
 The decision of putting Gjems-Onstad on the sideline in March 1945 led him to become increasingly critical of the leadership in London, which had gradually become more Norwegian than British, and subsequently decayed into what Gjems-Onstad considered to be a lack of professionality.
 He also questioned Norway's military abilities in a possible future war in Norway, based on post-war developments.
 According to Gjems-Onstad, what influenced him and his contemporaries to join the resistance was a national feeling that—speaking some 60 years after war—he then considered that was "almost gone."